101 things that the Mozilla browser can do that IE cannot.

 Keywords to look up bookmarks quickly.
-Has the advantage that the part entered after the keyword is filled in where '%s' appears in the bookmarks's URL.
+Keywords have the advantage that the part entered after the keyword is filled in where '%s' appears in the bookmarks's URL.

-- Bookmarks can be downloaded at a certain schedule
+Bookmarks can be checked at a certain schedule

 The cookie manager lets you view the cookies that have been set, their values and their expiry times.

-The download manager provides a tabular view of all of the files that you have downloaded, allowing you to open them without having to search around on your file system.
+The download manager provides a tabular view of all of the files that you have ever downloaded, allowing you to open them without having to search around on your file system.
 It provides progress indicators in the window as items download.